Tschaul/iridanus-server/README.md

 # Further Improvements

+- replay with timeline.
+During game only with own vision.
+After game with full vision.
+- skipping time in dev mode
 - help: context based links into docs
 - chose color in game lobby

+# AI

+Four modules:

+- mind: rates the position in the game and allocates fleets to the other modules.
+Decides when to be greedy, safe or aggressive to what amount.
+Also decides which enemy to attack.
+- greed: allocates given ships to cargo routes and deploys them as industry to maximize the production of new ships.
+- fear: allocates given ships to defending.
+- fury: coordinates attacks with given ships.

 # Some Ideas

+- ships have a delay when starting or ending a cargo mission (need to modify the ships to change between civil and military mode).
+During this swith all damage taken is doubled.

+- no more arriving and leaving delay.
+Explicit 'retreat' order needed to leave a fight which takes some time during which the fleets gets double damage.

 - at regular intervals all worlds known to any player get revealed to all players

 - ships warp twice as fast and cargo capacity ist reduced to half.
 This should make it more attractive to send ships to the enemy side to scout and harrass.

+- you can only have as many ships as you have population

 ## Research